Man-made disaster

 Artist Selection and Responses

 The artists involved were selected from around the world and included painters, poets, filmmakers, and photographers.
 They were diverse in both race and age and were asked to respond to facts and insights about the gendered dimensions of climate change.
 Their responses took various forms, including prints, paintings, films, poems, essays, sculptures, and even dustbins.
+If you're inspired by this creative endeavor but need help expressing your own thoughts in writing, consider using the services of https://domypaper.com/.
+Their expert writers can assist you in crafting high-quality essays, papers, and more, tailored to your specific needs.

 Exhibition's Impact and Public Response